delabassee/java-lab/lab8-sealed-class.md

 ## Wrap-up

-In this exercise, you have used Sealed Classes.
+In this exercise, you have used **Sealed Classes**.
 Sealed Classes is a new feature that enables a developer to define a restricted classes hierarchy, i.e. a developer has now the ability to explicitly states for a given class (or an interface) which classes (or interfaces) may extend (or implement) it.
-Sealed Classes is a previewed feature in JDK 15.
+Sealed Classes is a previewed (2nd round) feature in JDK 16.

-For more details, please check [JEP 360: Sealed Classes (Preview)](https://openjdk.java.net/jeps/360) and [Java Feature Spotlight: Sealed Classes](https://www.infoq.com/articles/java-sealed-classes/).
+For more details, please check [JEP 397: Sealed Classes (2nd Preview)](https://openjdk.java.net/jeps/397) and the following [Java Feature Spotlight: Sealed Classes](https://www.infoq.com/articles/java-sealed-classes/) article.